lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

     .. tab:: EMBEDDINGS

-        If you don't provide your own
-        embeddings, the `lightly OSS framework for self supervised learning <https://github.com/lightly-ai/lightly>`_ is used.
+        The `lightly OSS framework for self supervised learning <https://github.com/lightly-ai/lightly>`_ is used to compute the embeddings.
-        The embeddings are a vector of numbers for each element.
+        They are a vector of numbers for each sample.

         You can define embeddings as input using: